PCIe Device Lending 1.0 application note

 |smartio_tool return <Id>||Borrow||Will return a previously borrowed device.
 Other systems can now borrow the device.|

 The Lending and borrowing side will have different system requirements depending on the type of device and required functionality.
 Both sides must be running Dolphins eXpressWare driver DIS 5.5.0 or newer and have the Dolphin SMART-IO module installed and configured.
-The functionality is currently only available with Dolphins PXH810, PXH830 and PXH840 adapter cards.
+The functionality is currently available with Dolphins PXH810, PXH830, PXH840 and MXH830 adapter cards.